-It’s crucial to think about your social advertising strategy both early in the game development cycle and ongoing as you’re making an update or adding a new level.
+It’s crucial to think about your social advertising strategy.
+Especially, early in the game development cycle and ongoing as you’re making an update or adding a new level.
 Whenever there are assets in production for your game, you should be organizing them for future social advertising campaigns.

 Your creative asset development plan should start with thinking about what you want to achieve.
 For example, you may be looking to build awareness for your upcoming game (perhaps to create pre-registrations or pre-orders).
 Or you may be looking to drive clicks, conversions, and sales (driving interested consumers directly to the store to buy).
 Depending on these goals, you will need to create different types of creatives to achieve them.

-As a next step, you will want to identify all of the social platforms that you plan to use to advertise your game.
-Facebook, Twitter, Snap, Instagram, and YouTube each have standard IAB and custom ad units that you’ll need to plan for in advance.
+Identify all of the social platforms that you plan to use to advertise your game, as a next step.
+Facebook, Twitter, Snap, Instagram, and YouTube each have standard IAB.
+They also have custom ad units that you’ll need to plan for in advance.
 Consider platforms where video ads may perform better and plan on developing video creatives according to the platforms’ guidelines.

 Think about what key takeaways or feelings you want audiences to experience by seeing your ads.
-Regardless of the goals of your ads (i.e. registrations or downloads), it’s important to think about how you want your advertising to impact your target audience.
-Do you want them to think your game action-packed and intense?
-Or do you want them to think it’s a casual, easy to pick up and play, kind of game?
+It is important to think about how you want your advertising to impact your target audience.
+Regardless, of the goals of your ads (i.e. registrations or downloads).
+Do you want them to think your game is action-packed and intense?
+Or do you want them to think it’s a casual, easy-to-pick-up and play, kind of game?

-By constructing a plan on when, where and how your ads will appear to consumers, you will be prepared to develop your assets and launch campaigns more quickly.
-Your design teams will be more effective and time-efficient in creating the creative assets you need to win your audiences and ultimately grow your player base.
+Construct a plan on when, where, and how your ads will appear to consumers.
+As a result, you will be prepared to develop your assets and launch campaigns more quickly.
+Your design teams will be more effective and time-efficient in creating the creative assets you need to win your audiences.
+Then, ultimately, grow your player base.

 Learn more about our Creative Studio and how it can help you build and develop the ad creative you need to win over your audiences.